Dalian Minzu University

-Dalian Minzu University (大连民族大学) is located in Dalian, Liaoning, People's Republic of China and directly supervised by the State Ethnic Affairs Commission.
+Dalian Minzu University (大连民族大学) is located in Dalian, Liaoning, China.
+It is affiliated with the National Ethnic Affairs Commission.

 History

 Dalian Minzu University (former name Dalian Nationalities University) was founded in 1997.
 As the only Nationalities University focusing on technology and applied science, it has grown very rapidly ever since.
 It is now one of the leading universities in Northeast China.

 Students of DMU have won numerous awards in various scientific and technological competitions, including winning Mathematical Contest in Modeling (MCM) 2005, representing China to compete in Robocup 2007, Winning Microsoft Imagine Cup in China 2008 and Second prize internationally.

 Departments

 Dalian Minzu University has a good reputation in both engineering and science programs.
 The university also offers programs in business, economics, arts, and management.
 It has 40 bachelor's degree programs and 14 colleges, including: